steve-community/steve/README.md

 * the library should use Spring Boot
 * the library should be decoupled from any database server (such as MySQL) using an abstraction for the data access layer (Spring Data JPA)
 * the library should publish interfaces for an e-mobility service provider to send and receive events to/from a backend

+In order to achieve the above goals, the following techical changes have been made:
+* migration from Spring to Spring Boot
+* migration from JOGL to Spring Data JPA
+* removing MySQL dependent functionality
+* migration from Jetty websockets to Apache Tomcat websockets
+* introduction of the EmobilityServiceProvider and EmobilityServiceProviderFacade interfaces to communicate with an ESP backend

 ### Charge Point Support